DavidAndres6870/TikTokScenario/course 5/Overview.md

 **Specific project deliverables**
 With this end-of-course project, you will gain valuable practice and apply your new skills as you complete the following:

-*Course 4 PACE Strategy Document to consider questions, details, and action items for each stage of the project scenario
+* Course 5 PACE Strategy Document to consider questions, details, and action items for each stage of the project scenario

-*Answer the questions in the Jupyter notebook project file
+* Answer the questions in the Jupyter notebook project file

-*Consider the different groups of data represented in the dataset
+* Create a regression model

-*Implement a hypothesis test
+* Evaluate the model

-*Create an executive summary to share your results
+* Create an executive summary to share your results

 **Key takeaways**
 The Google Advanced Data Analytics Certificate end-of-course project is designed for you to practice and apply course skills in a fictional workplace scenario.
 By completing each course’s end-of-course project, you will have work examples that will enhance your portfolio and showcase your skills for future employers.